Acellera/htmd/doc/source/explanation/adaptive-sampling.md

 {py:class}`~htmd.adaptive.adaptiverun.AdaptiveMD` can run two ways:

 - **Asynchronous** (default): the script launches the next epoch when prerequisites are met, then exits.
 You re-launch it on a schedule (e.g. cron).
 - **Synchronous**: set `updateperiod` to a non-zero value.
-The script blocks, sleeping `updateperiod` seconds between adaptive iterations, and never exits while the run is in progress.
+The script blocks, sleeping `updateperiod` seconds between adaptive iterations, and only exits once the run's stop condition fires (`nepochs` reached, `nframes` reached, or an error).

 For interactive notebook work, synchronous mode is usually easier.
 For long campaigns on a queue, async + cron is more robust to interruptions.